Scholarship applications can range from something as simple as submitting your email address to writing a personal essay.

 Two things to keep in mind while you search:

-- Beware of scams.
+Beware of scams.
 Remember that you should never have to pay to apply for a scholarship.
-If a scholarship looks suspicious, contact your educational funding advisor.
+If a scholarship looks suspicious, contact your financial aid advisor.
 They are there to help review scholarships to make sure they are legitimate.